Northern Province, Sri Lanka: Climate and weather

 Sri Lanka enjoys a typical tropical monsoonal climate.
 The Northern Province tends to be hot and dry in the dry season (February to September), and moderately cool and wet in the wet season (October to January).
-The province's climate is of the tropical kind and therefore during monsoons there is always the chance of a deluge.
-In the lowlands the climate is typically tropical with the average temperature is around 28° to 30° for the year.
-However, on the whole, January is the coolest month and May is the hottest month.
-Relative Humidity varies from 70% during the day to 90% at night.
+In the lowlands, the climate is typically tropical with the average temperature is around 28°C to 30°C throughout the year.
+January is typically the coolest month and May is the hottest month.
+Relative humidity varies from 70% during the day to 90% at night.
 The Dry Zone of the Sri Lanka is the north and east of the island, this region is affected by the north east monsoon (December to March) and southwest monsoon (June to October).
 It is thought to be dry because most of the rains fall during the north-east monsoon.

 Annual rainfall is less than 1250 mm in the north west and south east of the Inland.
 It has two rainy seasons South West Monsoon- May to August, North East Monsoon- November to February.

-Administrative units, cities and towns
+Administrative divisions

-Administrative units
+Districts

-The Northern Province is divided into five administrative districts, 33 Divisional Secretary's Divisions (DS Divisions) and 912 Grama Niladhari Divisions (GN Divisions).
+The Northern Province is divided into five districts, 34 divisional secretariats and 921 Grama Niladhari divisions.